davesag/open-recipe/README.md

 ### Heroku

-* A production copy of the app is running at http://open-recipe.herokuapp.com for the moment.
+* The app is running (on and off) at http://apps.facebook.com/open-recipe

 ---